paulkakell/resellerapi/README.md

 # Middleware API for Open Order Aggregation

-This project provides a middleware application that aggregates open order data from multiple e-commerce platforms.
+This project goal is to provides a middleware application that aggregates open order data from multiple e-commerce platforms.
 It exposes a RESTful API with OpenAPI documentation, enabling integration with Homepage (`gethomepage.dev`) using the customAPI widget.

+Currently testing Sellbrite.

 ## Features
-- **Supported Platforms**: Sellbrite, eBay, Shopify, Mercari, Etsy.
+- **Supported Platforms**: Sellbrite.
 - **Data Aggregation**: Calculates the total number of open orders and their total value for each platform.
 - **OpenAPI Integration**: Interactive documentation available via Swagger UI.
 - **Dockerized Deployment**: Fully self-contained application deployable with Docker.